Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we presented one of the first graph-theoretic formulations for Fed-LS with ISLLs.
-Our approach involved a systematic modeling framework that integrates graph theory, non-convex approximations, signomial programming, geometric programming, and convex optimization techniques.
-Through simulations, we showed the superior performance of our method compared to Fed-LS baselines and uncovered a set of novel trade-offs that had previously received limited attention in the Fed-LS literature.
-Promising future works include: (i) extending our framework to quantum Fed-LS (incorporating either quantum computation or communication), and (ii) exploring multi-modal and multi-task Fed-LS with ISLLs.
+In this work, we presented a graph-theoretic formulations for Fed-LS with ISLLs.
+Our approach involved a systematic modeling framework that integrates graph theory, non-convex approximations, signomial programming, and geometric programming.
+Through simulations, we showed the superior performance of our method compared to Fed-LS baselines and uncovered a set of trade-offs that had previously received limited attention in the Fed-LS literature.
+Promising future works include: (i) extending our framework to quantum Fed-LS (incorporating either quantum computation or communication), and (ii) exploring multi-modal/multi-task Fed-LS with ISLLs.

-\begin{IEEEbiographynophoto}{Fardis Nadimi}[S] is currently a PhD student at the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
-He received his M.Sc. degree from Iran University of Science and Technology, Tehran, Iran. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Payam Abdisarabshali}[S] is currently a PhD student at the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
-He received his M.Sc. degree from Razi University, Kermanshah, Iran, with top-rank recognition. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Jacob Chakareski}[SM] is currently an Associate Professor with the Informatics Department at the New Jersey Institute of Technology, NJ, USA.
-He received his Ph.D. degree from Stanford, CA, USA, and Rice University, TX, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Nicholas Mastronarde}[SM] is currently a Professor with the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
-He received his Ph.D. degree from the University of California--Los Angeles (UCLA), CA, USA. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Seyyedali Hosseinalipour}[SM] is currently an Assistant Professor with the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
-He received his Ph.D. degree from North Carolina State University, NC, USA. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[ { }]{Fardis Nadimi} [S] is currently a PhD student in the Department of Electrical Engineering at the University at Buffalo–SUNY, NY, USA.
+He received his M.Sc. degree from the Iran University of Science and Technology, Tehran, Iran. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Payam Abdisarabshali}[S] is currently a PhD student at the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
+He received his M.Sc. degree from Razi University, Kermanshah, Iran, with top-rank recognition. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Jacob Chakareski}[SM] is currently an Associate Professor with the Informatics Department at the New Jersey Institute of Technology, NJ, USA.
+He received his Ph.D. degree from Stanford, CA, USA, and Rice University, TX, USA. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Nicholas Mastronarde}[SM] is currently a Professor with the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
+He received his Ph.D. degree from the University of California--Los Angeles (UCLA), CA, USA. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Seyyedali Hosseinalipour}[SM] is currently an Assistant Professor with the Electrical Engineering Department at the University at Buffalo--SUNY, NY, USA.
+He received his Ph.D. degree from NC State University, NC, USA. \end{IEEEbiography}

 \begingroup

 \appendices